erithobra/databases/sql-airplane-lab/README.md

   );
   ```

-You can check if above tables are created by running command `\dt` in your psql shell.
+You can check if the above tables are created by running the command `\dt` in your Psql shell.

 Clone this repo and copy [airlines.csv](airlines.csv), [airports.csv](airports.csv), and [routes.csv](routes.csv) to your Desktop directory on your computer.